mattermost/mattermost-developer-documentation/site/content/integrate/apps/_index.md

 ## FAQ

+### When would you build an app vs a custom slash command vs a webhook vs a plugin?

+That depends on your use case, as they each have benefits.
+Apps can be advertised, shared, and installed by others via the Marketplace and users can get started with a slash command.
+Comparatively, a custom slash and webhooks command requires a lot of configuration, is very rigid - and is limited to your own server.

+### What's the difference between the apps framework and the plugin framework?

+The App framework provides a few differences from plugins.

+- We’ve made our interactive elements easier to use and develop.
+- Works on both desktop and mobile clients without any extra code.
+- You host the app code or build for Matterhost and distribute through the Marketplace.

 ### What language should I use to write apps?

 Any language you want.
 However, the only language with an official driver right now is Go.